dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/10
+One of the big usability gaps for me when using #Kotlin extension and some scope functions is that IDE cannot highlight usages of `this` in the current scope.
+This is why I try to avoid `apply`, `with`, and nested scopes.
+(There must be an issue for this somewhere.)

 #### 2024/12/09
 Thinking about the actual tests duration reminded me of the custom #LivePlugin tweaks I did for the ["Refactoring from Spring to Kotlin" talk](https://www.youtube.com/watch?v=d_GHTBqI7YE).
 One interesting tweak was to make progress bar visible during Gradle build in the presentation mode, see <https://github.com/dkandalov/gilded-rose-service/blob/trunk/.live-plugins/actions/plugin.kts#L71C5-L71C24>.